baloochyb/baloochyb.github.io/index.md

 </ul>

 ### My Interests
-I'm interested in Data Science and Analysis, Big Data, Machine Learning, AI and Time Series Forecasting.
+I'm interested in Data Science and Analysis, Machine Learning, AI and Time Series Forecasting.
 ### My Blog
 <ul>
 {% for post in site.posts %}